Instantly confirmed to your phone

 Less crowded than peak summer, but Bonfire Night and early Christmas shopping draw locals and tourists alike.

-Top picks include The Devil Wears Prada, Hamilton, Burlesque The Musical, and Stranger Things: The First Shadow
+Top picks include The Devil Wears Prada, Oliver!, Paddington: The Musical, Harry Potter and the Cursed Child, and Stranger Things: The First Shadow.

 Yes, several Christmas shows and pantos start in mid-November—book early for the best seats.